CYREN: Company history

 In September 2010, the company acquired the Command Antivirus division of Authentium, and in October 2012, completed the acquisition of the antivirus business FRISK Software International.

 In November 2012, it completed the acquisition of Eleven GmbH, which enabled the company to accelerate the delivery of private-label cloud-based security services, specifically designed for OEM and service provider markets.

-In January 2014, it received shareholder approval to change its name from the original of “Commtouch” to Cyren Ltd.
+In January 2014, it received shareholder approval to change its name from the original of "Commtouch" to Cyren Ltd.

 On February 1, 2023, the company announced that, due to "current market conditions and associated challenges with raising additional capital, the Company approved a plan to reduce its workforce by approximately 121 employees, representing substantially all of the Company's workforce."
-This news followed the appointment in mid-January of Jeffrey Dauer as the Company's Chief Financial Officer and Chief Accounting Officer.
+This news followed the appointment in mid-January of Jeffrey Dauer as the company's Chief Financial Officer and Chief Accounting Officer.

 On February 22, 2023, the company announced that it had ceased operations and commenced insolvency proceedings to liquidate its subsidiaries.
 On March 3, 2023, the company's shares were delisted from The Nasdaq Stock Market.

-Technology

-Cyren's cloud-based security services are delivered via two platforms: Cyren Cloud Security (CCS) and Threat Intelligence Services (TIS).
-The CCS SaaS security platform is designed for enterprises and sold either directly or through channel partners.
-Services include Web Security, Email Security, DNS Security, and Cloud Sandboxing.
-Cyren TIS offers cloud-based cyber threat detection application program interfaces (APIs), and software development kits (SDKs) to technology and security vendors, including Google and Microsoft.
-Cyren TIS services include Email Security, Web Security, Endpoint Security, and Advanced Threat Protection.
-These platforms are powered by Cyren GlobalView™, Cyren's global security cloud that analyzes 25 billion security transactions each day to identify emerging threats in real time.

-Recent announcements

-In February 2019, Cyren announced the intent of Lior Samuelson, the chief executive officer and chairman of the board, to step down as CEO.
-On April 24, 2019, it was announced Brett Jackson would be taking on the role of CEO.

-In January 2019, Cyren announced that it would be voluntarily delisting from the Tel Aviv Stock Exchange (TASE) io simplify regulatory filings and concentrate fragmented trading volume onto the Nasdaq exchange.
-The company's ordinary shares were delisted from trading on the TASE on April 10, 2019.
-Cyren will continue to maintain its headquarters in Herzliya, Israel, and operate as an Israeli-registered company.

-In July 2017, the private equity firm Warburg-Pincus announced it had acquired a 21.3% stake in Cyren for $19.6 million.

-Awards

-In 2018 and 2019, Cyren Email Security received a first-place gold award in the email security category in the Cybersecurity Excellence Awards, and placed at the top in the anti-malware category in 2017.
+In December 2023, Data443 Risk Mitigation, Inc., a data security and privacy software company, completed the acquisition of certain assets from Cyren Ltd, particularly Cyren's threat intelligence, URL categorization, and email security technologies.